dober-man/secure-k8s-gw-ce/README.md

 **_NOTE:_** This is highly sensitive data and should be secured as such.
 You will soon copy/paste this output into XC Console Service Discovery as a blindfolded secret.
 More info about blindfold here: https://docs.cloud.f5.com/docs/ves-concepts/security#secrets-management-and-blindfold

-## XC Console Prereqs
+## XC Console
-You will need owner/admin access to a tenant
-If you are not owner/admin, a role with these minimum permissions is required:
-   * Perm1 - "Admin" for the namespace you are working in (ns = **default** in this lab)
-   * Perm2 - "f5xc-multi-cloud-app-connect-user" (built in role) for the **system** namespace.
-   * Perm3 - "f5xc-multi-cloud-network-connect-user" (built in role) for the **system** namespace.

-Step 1: Login to XC tenant – create site token:

-#### Multicloud Network Connect -> Manage -> Site Management -> Site Tokens -> Create
+Login to XC tenant, navigate to: **Multicloud Network Connect -> Manage -> Site Management -> Site Tokens** and click create.
+Give it a name click save.

+## VE CE
-Step 2: On your VE CE, use the local Console (cli) or Site UI to configure and register with the XC cloud platform.
+On your VE CE, use the local Console (cli) or Site UI to configure and register with the XC cloud platform.

 Default Login: